Why and How: Photographing Fawns - Part 2

 All three methods have advantages and disadvantages.
 Personally, I use all three for different situations.
 I prefer the approach method.
 But when I am tired, I choose the blind method so that I can rest.

 During the photo workshops that I organize when the fawns are born, I explain these three techniques.

 The Choice of Lenses

-For photographing the fawns, I recommend having it useful with a focal length greater than 300 mm.
-And whatever the format of your camera's sensor.
-Fawns are difficult to approach because the mothers go away if they see or if they feel you.
+For photographing the fawns, I recommend using a focal length greater than 300 mm, and whatever the format is for your camera's sensor.
+Fawns are difficult to approach because the mothers go away if they see or if they sense your presence.

-To make interesting photos, I recommend the photo walking, the approach and the blind.
-I recommend you get to know the terrain and the animals well before setting off for a photo session.
+To make interesting photos, I recommend the photo walking method, the approach method, and the blind method.
+I recommend that you get to know the terrain and the animals well before setting off on the field for a photo session.

 Each year, I organize a photo workshop dedicated to the birth of fawns.
 Do not hesitate to contact me for information on this subject if you are interested.